-Most flavors of the popular Japanese snack Pocky are not vegan, but ingredients vary depending on the flavor.
+Most popular Japanese snack Pocky flavors are not vegan, but ingredients vary depending on the flavor.
 The biscuit sticks themselves are usually vegan, but the chocolate coating is not.
 Some of the other flavors, such as strawberry and cookies and cream, and matcha green tea also contain milk products like milk powder.

 What Are the Ingredients in Pocky?